 The Soul Repair Center offers free monthly webinars of use to religious leaders and professional caregivers supporting veterans and their families.

-Col. Mark Lee, CHpln, US Army begins his service as Dean of the Army Graduate School September 8, 2023.
+Col. Mark Lee, CHpln, US Army serves as Dean of the Army Graduate School.
 Previously he directed the CPE Center at Brooke Army Medical Center, San Antonio, TX.
 He holds a DMin and PhD, and certifications in ACPE and BCC.
 Chaplain Lee previously served as chief of Theater Spiritual Resilience as the US Army Europe-Africa Headquarters in Wiesbaden, German.
 He also served in South Korea and deployed twice in Iraq.
 Prior to his service in the Army, CH Lee served as senior pastor of Community Church of Honolulu and concurrently as a chaplain in the Hawaii Air National Guard.
 He holds a PhD from University of Aberdeen, Scotland, a DMin from Erskine Seminary, an MDiv from Princeton Theological School, and an MBA and BS from the University of Southern California.